had departed England on a ship from Bosham. It is thought that he may have been sailing to Normandy to negotiate the

-was considered too young and both William of Normandy and Harald Hardrada were dismissed because they were not English, leaving Harold Godwinson who was crowned King Harold II later that day.
+was considered too young and both William of Normandy and Harald Hardrada were dismissed because they were not English.
+This left Harold Godwinson, Earl of Wessex who was crowned King Harold II later that day.

 Anticipating a challenge to his Kingship by William of Normandy, Harold stationed militia along the South coast and on the Isle of Wight.